malki-cedheq/malki-cedheq/README.md

 # Hello! 👋 Welcome to Malki-Cedheq's GitHub Profile

-I am pursuing a **PhD in Electronic Engineering**, specializing in **backend development, firmware, and artificial intelligence**.
+I am pursuing a **PhD in Electronic Engineering**, specializing in **web application, backend and firmware development for computer vision and artificial intelligence solutions**.
 I have experience with various technologies for building **scalable, efficient, and high-performance systems**.

 ---